 The Cycling Action Plan for Scotland (CAPS) was published in 2010 and refreshed in 2013.
-A second refresh of CAPS is due to be published in 2016.
+A second update was published in 2017 reflecting on what had been achieved since 2010 and priorities for the next four years.

 At the heart of CAPS is a vision for 10% of everyday journeys in Scotland to be made by bike by 2020.
 The 2013 refresh Plan includes 19 specific actions, three of which specifically note Regional Transport Partnerships such as HITRANS as delivery partners: